E-commerce

 Theme performance (shopify.dev)

-Prioritize workstreams compatible with the Liquid ecosystem, sections, and apps.
+Prioritize projects compatible with the Liquid ecosystem, sections, and apps.

 Basic SEO settings (titles, descriptions)

-If you use Google Search Console on the domain property, reports related to page experience and Core Web Vitals (when available for your URLs) provide a view by page group: cross-reference them with your performance analytics exports to identify the site sections where degradation costs the most in sessions or revenue.
+If you use Google Search Console on the domain property, the reports related to page experience and Core Web Vitals (when they are available for your URLs) provide a view by page group: cross-reference them with your analytics performance exports to identify the site sections where the degradation costs the most in sessions or revenue.

 Each template has its own constraints.
 Use this grid as a working checklist, not as an exhaustive list: adapt it to your catalog and your markets.